icon-project/icon-project.github.io/docs/audit_checklist.md

 ```

 ## Instance Variable
 On each node, the SCORE instance can be loaded/unloaded at any time.
-Therefore, if you use instance variables that are not stored in StateDB in several functions, you may see different results for each node.
+Therefore, if you use instance variables that are not stored in StateDB, you may have different result on each node.

 ```python
 # Bad